-Everything you need to know to successfully tackle evolving technical challenges, efficiently apply IFRS updates and understand the practical impact for your business in time for your reporting season.
+Join this training course to understand how to practically apply IFRS, successfully tackle evolving technical challenges, and understand the practical impact for your business in time for your reporting season.

 BENEFIT FROM THE COURSE LEADER'S MULTI-FACETED EXPERTISE:

 Prof. Chris Nobes has been a consultant to PwC for 30 years, where he was a Professor of Accounting.